 It was a perfect storm of home economics.

 A serious child, she went to Barnard on a scholarship and made money as a part time model.
-After college, she began a career as a stockbroker and moved to Connecticut with her husband.
-They restored and moved into a now-200 year old farmhouse.

 It took nothing less to produce the most prominent professional homemaker the world had ever seen.